 Vietnam, a nation steeped in history and tradition perched in the South China Sea.
-It is landlocked by Cambodia, Laos and China and it is probably my favourite country of all to travel.
+It is bordered by Cambodia, Laos, and China—and it is probably my favorite country of all to travel to.
 I love it so much that I am going back this fall for a third escapade.

 My Vietnam Itinerary

-Let’s talk about a possible route for you then.
-I generally stick to a very easy and scenic coastal route that stops off in about 5 towns/cities along the way and has you catching all sorts of transport methods from night busses to day trains to evening flights.
+Let’s talk about a possible itinerary for you.
+I generally stick to a very easy and scenic coastal route that stops off in about 5 towns/cities along the way and will have you catching all sorts of transport methods, from night buses to day trains to evening flights.

 Start your Vietnamese journey in the madness and scooter-engulfed city of Ho Chi Minh, or Saigon as it is still known by the locals.
-You can never mentally prepare yourself enough for this city so just wait until you arrive to take in the millions of goings on that will be constantly engulf your attention.
+You can never mentally prepare yourself enough for this city, so just wait until you arrive to take in the millions of goings-on that will constantly engulf your attention.

-After a few hectic nights in Saigon you should jump on a 12-hour night bus to the Town of Nha Trang that should amount to roughly $25 US.
-Nha Trang in my opinion is probably the most modern of all Vietnamese regions in terms of building architecture and probably the most westernised too.
+After a few hectic nights in Saigon, you should jump on a 12-hour night bus to the Town of Nha Trang that should amount to roughly C$15.

-On the plus side all you got to do is travel a further 5 hours north of Nha Trang to find possibly the most eye-catching and photogenic town in Asia, Hoi An.
-As far as Vietnamese towns go it doesn’t get more naturally gorgeous than here.
-I have deemed this my favourite town in Asia many years ago and every time I return it is mandatory that I stop off in Hoi An.
+On the plus side, all you got to do is travel a further 5 hours north of Nha Trang to find possibly the most eye-catching and photogenic town in Asia, Hoi An.
+As far as Vietnamese towns go, it doesn’t get more naturally gorgeous than here.
+I have deemed this my favorite town in Asia many years ago and every time I return, it is mandatory that I stop off in Hoi An.

-World famous for its suits and tailor-made clothes people come from all corners of the globe for the perfect treads as you are guaranteed 2 things in doing so, high quality tailors and very reasonable prices.
-I myself purchased a suit back in 2014 in a famous tailor called Yaly Couture, if you ever come here id advise dropping by them.
-The town itself is rather compact and cute with markets left right and centre.
+World-famous for its suits and tailor-made clothes, people come from all corners of the globe for the perfect threads as you are guaranteed 2 things in doing so: high-quality tailors and very reasonable prices.
+I myself purchased a suit back in 2014 at a famous tailor called Yaly Couture; if you ever come here, I’d advise dropping by.
+The town itself is rather compact and cute with markets left, right, and center.

-This is town is so Vietnamese its crazy, kind of like what you would see on the postcards.
-Rent a bicycle and just take a few days to peddle around this naturally gifted backdrop.
-Hoi An is a 10/10 for me and a 100% must see in Vietnam.
+This town is so Vietnamese, it’s crazy.
+Kind of like what you would see on the postcards.
+Rent a bicycle and just take a few days to pedal around this naturally gifted backdrop.
+Hoi An is a 10/10 for me and a 100% must-see in Vietnam.

 A few highly educational days mixed in with a few nights out on Pham Ngu Lao street should be plenty here before heading for the big smoke, Hanoi.

-The ultimate experience of organised chaos and sheer density is the best way to describe the Vietnamese capital.
-The Old Quarter is probably where you will find yourself as that’s where all tourists and backpackers make haste for, finding a good bar here will not be an issue especially in recent years as Hanoi’s tourism figures have almost tripled in the last decade.
+The ultimate experience of organized chaos and sheer density is the best way to describe the Vietnamese capital.
+The Old Quarter is probably where you will find yourself, as that’s where all tourists and backpackers make haste for, finding a good bar here will not be an issue, especially in recent years as Hanoi’s tourism figures have almost tripled in the last decade.

-A large junk boat (essentially a carrier boat with bunk rooms in the lower bow and a deck at the top for bathing) will take out on the bay in between giant 200 ft cliffs and disjointed rock mountains to super clear luke warm water for swimming, snorkeling and kayaking.
+A large junk boat (essentially a carrier boat with bunk rooms in the lower bow and a deck at the top for bathing) will take out on the bay to super clear lukewarm water for swimming, snorkeling and kayaking… in between giant 200 ft cliffs and disjointed rock mountains.
 This is a boat party experience like no other.